Duquesne University: Greek life

-Fraternities on campus include Alpha Delta, Alpha Phi Delta, Delta Chi, Delta Sigma Pi, Gamma Phi (a local fraternity formed at Duquesne in 1916), Iota Phi Theta, Phi Kappa Theta, Sigma Alpha Epsilon, Sigma Nu, Sigma Tau Gamma, and Tau Kappa Epsilon.
-Sororities include Alpha Gamma Delta, Alpha Omicron Pi, Alpha Phi, Alpha Sigma Tau, Delta Zeta, Gamma Phi Beta, Sigma Kappa, and Zeta Tau Alpha.
-Most Duquesne chapters have suites or wings on campus, in the Duquesne Towers building, although there are some chapters that are not housed on campus.
+There are several fraternities and sororities on campus.
+Most Duquesne chapters have suites or wings in the Duquesne Towers on campus, but some chapters are housed off campus.

 Performance art

 Duquesne is the home of the Tamburitzans, the longest-running multicultural song and dance company in the United States.
 Their shows feature an ensemble of talented young folk artists dedicated to the performance and preservation of the music, songs, and dances of Eastern Europe and neighboring folk cultures.
 The performers are full-time students who receive substantial scholarship awards from the university, with additional financial aid provided by Tamburitzans Scholarship Endowment Funds.

 The Mary Pappert School of Music hosts in-house and guest performers on a regular basis.
-Many music school ensembles also perform at Carnegie Music Hall in Oakland.
-Instrumental ensembles include the Symphony Orchestra (conductor Daniel Meyer), the Wind Symphony (conductor Robert Cameron) and Symphony Band (conductor Robert Cameron), the Contemporary Ensemble (conductor David Cutler), the Jazz Bands (conductors Sean Jones (trumpeter) and Mike Tomaro) and many other chamber groups.
-Vocal Ensembles include the Opera Workshop (director Meghan DeWald), the Voices of Spirit (conductor Dr. Caron Daley) and the Pappert Women's and Men's chorales.
-Performances are regular for each ensemble, and tours abroad are common for many.

-The university also maintains three theater groups: the Red Masquers, Spotlight Musical Theatre Company, and the Medieval and Renaissance Players.
-The Masquers annually perform three main-stage plays, generally one classical, one modern, and one contemporary.
-In addition, the group performs two sets of one-act plays.
-"Premieres", which are student-written, are performed in the winter, while in the spring "One Acts for Charity" are selected from the works of professional playwrights.
-In recent years, the company has also participated in the Pittsburgh Monologue Project.
+The university maintains three theater groups: the Red Masquers, Spotlight Musical Theatre Company, and the Medieval and Renaissance Players.
+In recent years, the Masquers also participated in the Pittsburgh Monologue Project.
 Spotlight is a musical theatre company that produces two full-length Broadway musicals each year.
-The Renaissance and Medieval Players offer audiences a historical Medieval experience, performing religious plays, morality plays, and farces from the English Medieval and Early Renaissance periods, sometimes working in conjunction with the Red Masquers.
+The Renaissance and Medieval Players perform religious plays, morality plays, and farces from the English Medieval and Early Renaissance periods, sometimes working in conjunction with the Red Masquers.